 What Is Critical Thinking?

-Critical thinking is a form of decision making and reasoning using data and observations.
+Critical thinking, also known as critical reasoning, is a form of decision making and reasoning using data and observations.
 Someone who is a strong critical thinker can find quality solutions efficiently and can evaluate issues objectively.

 What Is a Critical Thinking Test?